maureenmwangi/quizboard/README.md

 ## Technology Used
 * HTML - which was used to build the structure of the pages.

-* CSS - which was used to style the pages incuding the left aside navigation bar
+* CSS - which was used to style the pages incuding the left aside navigation bar.
-* JAVASCRIPT -  which was used to
+* JAVASCRIPT -  which was used to make the web page interactive.

 ## Reference
 * Materialize CSS